-Pura Sangre (2025) is a lyrical narrative honoring love as a haven forged within structural violence.
+Pura Sangre (2025) is a lyrical narrative that challenges the viewer to perceive love not as a haven from structural violence but as a practice forged within it.
 Developed as part of my Master of Arts from New York University, the film uses silence, gesture, and poetry to reveal love’s expansive nature.
 I view filmmaking as a process of remembering—assembling fragments of lived and inherited experience to cultivate new pathways for belonging.

 My creative practice reemerged in 2018, as I documented Afro-Indigenous oral histories in Puerto Rico after Hurricane María.
 That experience redefined my understanding of image-making as a form of reciprocity: cinema not as extraction, but communion.
 In all my work, I bridge community and art through an ethos of tenderness and radical imagination.
 Pura Sangre continues this effort, reminding us that love—in all its complexity—is a political act of liberation.

-Pura Sangre has screened at 19 film festivals across North America, South America, Eurasia, and Africa.
+Pura Sangre has screened at 22 film festivals across North America, South America, Eurasia, Australia, and Africa.

 + Introductory Essay: Queer Cartographies